 Extending these guidelines to the maritime industry was one way that OSHA has aimed at preventing maritime silicosis.

 Get Help with Your Maritime Silicosis Claim

 If you have been diagnosed with maritime silicosis, the next step is determining when and where your exposure occurred.
-The health risks of silica dust are well-documented for decades, yet many employers have failed to warn employees or provide adequate safety gear to prevent exposure.
+The health risks of silica dust exposure are serious.
+Unfortunately, many employers have failed to warn employees or provide adequate safety gear to prevent exposure.

 To find out if you have a maritime silicosis claim, contact AkinMears, L.L.P.
 Our silicosis lawyer will review every detail of your situation to determine if you are entitled to compensation for the harm you have suffered.
-Contact our office by calling 844-716-1676, or by completing our online form.
+Contact our office by calling 855-489-7853.
+You can also reach us by completing our online form.
 Your consultation is completely free.